MFT/PCC student, pursuing an M.S. in Mental Health Counseling & MFT at California State University Fullerton, Class of 2028

 Counseling approach

 My practice is rooted in Person-Centered Therapy, developed by Carl Rogers.
 This approach holds that every person has within them the capacity for growth and self-healing — my role is to walk alongside you, offering empathy, unconditional positive regard, and genuine presence rather than directing or prescribing.
+86% of people report that therapy helped them cope with what they were going through, 50% by 8 sessions, 75% by 6 months — showing steady improvement over the course of treatment.

 Areas of focus